The Jesuit Church on the Oude Langendijk in Delft

 In the time of Vermeer, about a quarter of the population of Delft was Catholic.
 Some Catholics resided in the so-called "Papenhoek," or Papists' Corner adjacent to the Nieuwe Kerk.
 The Papist Corner was not a ghetto because many of the families who chose to live there did so by their own free will, and were prosperous.
 Although Catholics were not actively repressed, they were not altogether free to act as they wished.

 According to the research of John Michael Montias, by 1686, the Papist Corner included 15 houses in all.
 One was the Catholic "hidden" church, as it was called, and another a Jesuit school.
-The image to the right (f.) shows the Jesuit church in the early 18th century.
+The image to the right (f.) shows the Jesuit church in the early eighteenth century.
 From left to right would be the Jesuit school, a house, the church where two people can be seen standing, and seen partially on the edge of the drawing, the Thins' house, or possibly one just to the right of it, beyond the edge of the drawing.

 The new tomb marker for Johannes Vermeer in the Oude Kerk